tlotze/ophelia/README.txt

 Ophelia
 =======

-Ophelia creates XHTML pages from templates written in TAL, the Zope Tag Attribute Language.
+Ophelia creates XHTML pages from templates written in TAL, the Zope Template Attribute Language.
 It is designed to reduce code repetition to zero.

 The package contains both a WSGI application running Ophelia as well as a